https://indianmasterminds.com

 Indian Masterminds Stories

 In the dense, rugged forests of the Bastar region, the battle against Maoists is relentless.
-In a dramatic turn of events, 28 Maoists were killed in a fierce gunfight in Chhattisgarh’s Dantewada district on Friday, marking one of the biggest successes in the state’s ongoing war against Left-Wing Extremism.
+In a dramatic turn of events, 28 Maoists were killed in a fierce gunfight in Chhattisgarh’s Dantewada district recently, marking one of the biggest successes in the state’s ongoing war against Left-Wing Extremism, as the number of Maoists killed in the last few months, rose to a total of 185.
 Leading this charge is IPS officer Sundarraj Pattilingam, the Inspector General (IG) of Bastar Range, who has been at the forefront of this fight, commanding a series of high-stakes operations.

 “This was a major operation, one of our most significant so far,” Sundarraj told Indian Masterminds.
 “Our goal is clear—to completely eliminate the Maoist menace from the region.
 We are making steady progress, and the support of the local population has been invaluable.”